 On September 14, 2019, Arvilla Mae West was carried to heaven by the angels and escorted into the presence of her Lord and Savior, Jesus Christ.

-To send flowers in memory of Arvilla Mae West, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Arvilla Mae West, please visit our Heartfelt Sympathies Store.

 Arvilla was born on May 2, 1934 to Harold and Alta (Johnston) Fliginger in Pittsburg, Kansas.
 Arvilla was raised in Kansas and enjoyed time in Pittsburgh and Hutchinson.
 She was blessed with a younger sister, Betty Jo.
 Arvilla considered Betty to be hers and hers alone.
 She loved baby Betty and toted her around like a baby doll.
 The two sisters cherished each other dearly and created a life time of memories together.
 As children, they loved getting soda pop at their grandpa’s, going on Sunday discovery drives with Aunt Leona, making homemade ice cream with their dad on hot afternoons and mixing up fudge and divinity with their mom for Christmas.